ashwinkumar12345/editframe-js/editframe-docs/docs/install/index.md

 `editframe-js` is the offical Node client for interacting with the Editframe API.

-This library currently only works in Node environments and does not work in a browser.
-Use the library only in server environments to protect your API key.
+The `editframe-js` library only works in Node environments and does not work in a browser.
+Use this library only in server environments to protect your API key.
+{: .warning }

-Set your npm access token in your shell or `@editframe/shared-types` won't install:
+Set your npm access token in your shell or `@editframe/shared-types` won't install.

    ```bash
    export NPM_TOKEN=your-token-goes-here